discordjs/guide/guide/additional-info/rest-api.md

 if (command === 'urban') {
   if (!args.length) {
     return message.channel.send('You need to supply a search term!');
   }

     const query = querystring.stringify({ term: args.join(' ') });

   const { list } = await fetch(`https://api.urbandictionary.com/v0/define?${query}`).then(response => response.json());
 }
 ```

-Here, we use Node's native [querystring module](https://nodejs.org/api/querystring.html) to create a [query string](https://en.wikipedia.org/wiki/Query_string) for the URL so that the Urban Dictionary server can parse it and know what to search for.
+Here, we use Node's native [querystring module](https://nodejs.org/api/querystring.html) to create a [query string](https://en.wikipedia.org/wiki/Query_string) for the URL so that the Urban Dictionary server can parse it and know what to search.

 If you were to do `!urban hello world`, then the URL would become https://api.urbandictionary.com/v0/define?term=hello%20world since the string gets encoded.

 You can get the respective properties from the returned JSON.
 If you were to view it in your browser, it usually looks like a bunch of mumbo jumbo.
 If it doesn't, great!
 If it does, then you should get a JSON formatter/viewer.
 If you're using Chrome, [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) is one of the more popular extensions.
 If you're not using Chrome, search for "JSON formatter/viewer &lt;your browser&gt;" and get one.

-Now, if you look at the JSON, you can see that's a `list` property, which is an array of objects containing various definitions for the term (maximum 10).
-Something you always want to do when making API based commands is to handle there being no results.
+Now, if you look at the JSON, you can see that it's a `list` property, which is an array of objects containing various definitions for the term (maximum 10).
+Something you always want to do when making API based commands is to handle no results.
 So, let's throw a random term in there (e.g. `njaksdcas`) and then look at the response.
 The `list` array should then be empty.
 Now you are ready to start writing!

 As explained above we want to check if the API returned any answers for our query like so: